June 16, 2019

 I don't have an ID for this next bug, but we know it is a nymph of some bug - you can see the tiny wing buds started.
 The second bug is in the genus Neolygus.
 Third is the adult of those little red Mirid nymphs (picture 4 was from May 30).

 Did we see any leafhoppers this week?
-Why yes, here is a white one.
-But other leafhoppers seemed to be in hiding, or perhaps still in nymphal form.
-I was shocked when a colleague Shannon (@feistyone) on iNat ID'ed this one as a nymph of one of my favorite leafhoppers, the genus Scaphoideus.
+Why yes, here is one, but in nymphal form.
+It is actually the nymph of one of the Candy-stripers.
+I was shocked when a colleague Shannon (@feistyone) on iNat ID'ed this second one as a nymph of one of my favorite Leafhopper groups, the genus Scaphoideus.
 Here is my favorite of that genus, taken in 2015.
 The thing I especially like about the Scaphoideus group is what looks like a fabric design of a stylized flower towards the back end of the bug.
 Picture 4 is another one I spotted a couple of days ago.
 It seems to be a fairly close relative (still a nymph) of the first Scaphoideus.

 But last week's discovery of the little colony of treehopper nymphs being tended by ants has been a galvanizing force for me.
 I keep looking for new colonies and on the 14th I finally found two or three tiny groups, one at least on a different Redbud.
 So the little guys are establishing themselves.
 Picture 1 is of the original locus on the first redbud sapling.
 Next is a new sighting on possibly a different tree, and last is a reminder of what the adults will be looking like.
 One of the interesting (to me at least) facts is that I had gotten so interested in ants this year that it was the ant sighting that led to the discovery of the new treehopper loci.
 It's sort of like "follow the money" but with ants instead of money.